 Today the community has recreated almost everything you can imagine within Minecraft.
 Also in a very similar way to Roblox, another important feature of Minecraft is that there is no goal or way of winning it.
 Players can decide how to spend time in the game: from collecting resources, going to fight against enemies to simply building.
 And last but not least: you can play cooperatively, so your children can play with their friends - or even with their parents - by coordinating and creating strategies together to go forward the game.
 Minecraft has a PEGI 7, so it is not recommended for children under seven years old.

-Subnautica is an open-underwater-world adventure game.
+Subnautica is a sandbox-underwater-world video game.
 The player must create his/her equipment, fly submarines and avoid wildlife to explore incredible underwater life in an unknown world.

 Subnautica oceans range from shallow and sun-drenched coral reefs to treacherous deep-water trenches, lava fields and bioluminescent underwater rivers.
 Without forgetting to manage the oxygen supply, players can explore seaweed forests, plateaus, reefs and sinuous cave systems.
 Craft equipment, pilot submarines and out-smart wildlife to explore lush coral reefs, volcanoes, cave systems, and more - all while trying to survive.